davidlowry/ruby-leaguestat/README.md

 * leaguestat provide a visible API which is not locked to a referral URL or with a complex api key
 * you'll need a valid client code + league code; which can be gleaned from implementations, but its not documented so don't abuse it

+## Install

+	# some day
+	gem install leaguestat

+	# and in your Rails 3 gemfile
+	gem.config 'leaguestat'

+	# or on the commandline
+	$ irb
+	> require 'leaguestat'

 ## Sample

 Instantiate and get scores for this week